Annual Christmas concert set to return to Cherry Point for first time since 2019

 “The special thing about this concert is that we actually get to host the community we get to open up our doors and invite them into our big living room if you will and share our music with them,” said the Director of the 2nd MAW Band, CWO2 Jarrid Riggs.

-Riggs said the band is as old as Second Marine Aircraft Wing, which makes them about 80 years old.
+Riggs said the band is as old as the Second Marine Aircraft Wing, which makes it about 80 years old.

 “These are top-notch Marines, top-notch musicians.
 And so, our preparation the Marines have been working hard, but it’s been very quick.
 And I’m completely confident in their abilities and success,” said Riggs.

 The concerts are free and open to the public.
-Scan the code on the picture below to RSVP.
+Scan the code on the picture above to RSVP.